owensam/dansomconsultancy.org/README.md

 ## Miscellaneous

-This project only works as-is if everything is set up in the `us-east-1` AWS region, because CloudFormation only supports SSL certificates from that region.
+This Demo project only works as-is if everything is set up in the `us-east-1` AWS region, because CloudFormation only supports SSL certificates from that region.
 It's not too difficult to adapt this to work in another region, but you can't rely on the SSL certificate being created in CloudFormation.
 Create it manually